GAumala/markdown-cv/index.md

 ## Currently

-Part-time Android developer at [Criptext](https://criptext.com/) and student at [ESPOL](http://www.espol.edu.ec/), currently on my last year of college.
+Full-time Android developer at [Criptext](https://criptext.com/) and student at [ESPOL](http://www.espol.edu.ec/), currently on my last year of college.

 ### Specialized in